 No fungicides are currently available for use on trees from which the fruit will be consumed.

 The fungicide tebuconazole with trifloxystrobin (Provanto Fungus Fighter Plus, Toprose Fungus Control & Protect) has a recommendation for the control of leaf spots on ornamental plants.
-Additonally, the fungicides tebuconazole (Provanto Fungus Fighter Concentrate) and triticonazole (Scotts Fungus Clear Ultra and Scotts Fungus Clear Ultra Gun) are labelled for the control of other diseases on ornamental plants.
+Additonally, the fungicides tebuconazole (Provanto Fungus Fighter Concentrate) and triticonazole (Fungus Clear Ultra) are labelled for the control of other diseases on ornamental plants.
 These fungicides may give some control of the disease on trees being grown as ornamental specimens, from which the fruit will not be consumed.

 Inclusion of a product does not indicate a recommendation or endorsement by the RHS.
 It is a list of products currently available to the home gardener.